HHazard2002/AimMerging/Readme.md

-# AIMMerging
+# AIMMerging (EMNLP 2025)
 Thank you for your interest in our work!
-This repository contains the original implementation of "AIMMerging: Leveraging Training Trajectories for Adaptive Iterative Model Merging in Language Model Continual Learning".
+This repository contains the original implementation of "[AIMMerging: Adaptive Iterative Model Merging Using Training Trajectories for Language Model Continual Learning](https://arxiv.org/abs/2509.17348)".

 Reproducing the results from our paper is straightforward—just follow the steps outlined below.